Amazon WAF Bot Control rule group - Amazon WAF, Amazon Firewall Manager, and Amazon Shield Advanced

 Note

 Bot Control uses the IP address from the web request origin to help determine whether a bot is verified.
 You can’t configure it to use the Amazon WAF forwarded IP configuration, to inspect a different IP address source.
 If you have verified bots that route through a proxy or load balancer, you can add a rule that runs before the Bot Control rule group to help with this.
 Configure your new rule to use the forwarded IP address and explicitly allow requests from the verified bots.
-For information about using forwarded IP addresses, see Forwarded IP address.
+For information about using forwarded IP addresses, see Using forwarded IP addresses in Amazon WAF.

 • awswaf:managed:aws:bot-control:bot:user_triggered:verified – Used to indicate a bot that is similar to a verified bot, but that might be directly invoked by end users.
 This category of bot is treated by the Bot Control rules like an unverified bot.